zbzailab/Astroverse-i18n/src/content/posts/us/cms.md

 ## Can I use astro without a CMS?

-Yes! astro provides built-in ways to [author content](/en/guides/content/), including support for Markdown pages.
+Yes! astro provides built-in ways to [author content](/en/guides/content/), including support for markdown pages.